GeoVLMath: Enhancing Geometry Reasoning in Vision-Language Models via Cross-Modal Reward for Auxiliary Line Creation: Data Creation

 \subsection{Structured Data Extraction}

-Building on the high-quality geometric diagrams obtained in the previous step, we proceed to extract the corresponding textual content for each geometry instance, including the problem description, the final answer, and the auxiliary-line description.
-This extraction process is non-trivial, as the original Word documents frequently embed mathematical expressions using MathType formats that are not reliably handled by standard document parsing tools.
+Building on the high-quality geometric diagrams obtained in the previous step, we proceed to extract the corresponding textual content for each instance, including the problem description, the final answer, and the auxiliary-line description.
+This extraction process is non-trivial, as the original Word documents frequently embed mathematical expressions in MathType formats that are not reliably supported by standard document parsing tools.

 To address this challenge, we render the processed Word documents as images, thereby enabling LVLMs to leverage their visual reasoning capabilities.
 Although this approach appears straightforward, open-source models such as Qwen2.5-VL-7B-Instruct~\citep{Qwen2.5vl} often struggle to accurately parse complex geometry problems involving symbolic notation and mathematical expressions.
 In contrast, closed-source models like GPT-4o~\citep{Gpt4o} exhibit significantly stronger performance, but their reliance on commercial APIs introduces substantial costs and limits scalability in large-scale applications.
-To balance accuracy with scalability, we adopt a hybrid strategy.
-More concretely, we first utilize an advanced closed-source model (\emph{i.e.}, GPT-4o) to generate a small, high-quality seed dataset comprising 300 manually verified instances.
-This curated dataset is then used to fine-tune an open-source LVLM (\emph{i.e.}, Qwen2.5-VL-7B-Instruct), resulting in a lightweight, domain-adapted model capable of accurate and scalable text extraction.
+To balance accuracy with scalability, we adopt a hybrid strategy\footnote{DeepSeek-OCR\cite{deepseekocr} was released on October 20, 2025 and was not available during data construction.
+A Qwen2.5-VL-based extractor fine-tuned on 300 seed samples achieved approximately 98\% accuracy and was therefore used.}.
+Specifically, we first utilize an advanced closed-source model (\emph{i.e.}, GPT-4o) to generate a small, high-quality seed dataset comprising 300 manually verified instances.
+This curated dataset is then used to fine-tune an LVLM (\emph{i.e.}, Qwen2.5-VL-7B-Instruct), resulting in a lightweight, domain-adapted model capable of accurate and scalable text extraction.
 The final output consists of the extracted problem description, the final answer, and the auxiliary-line description, all encapsulated in a structured JSON format.
 This unified representation facilitates consistent data handling and serves as a foundation for training a robust open-source text extraction model.
 By releasing this model, we aim to contribute a practical and reusable resource to the broader research community working on geometry-aware vision-language understanding.